cositools/cosi-data-challenge-1/README.md

 ### Response Matrix

 The response matrix (R) for Compton telescopes represents the probability that a photon with energy E initiating from Galactic coordinates $(l,b)$ interacts in the detector resulting in an event with measured energy E’ and scattering angles $(\phi,\chi,\psi)$.
-The probability distribution is normalized to match the total effective area of the instrument, which allows us to go from counts to physicsal paramters.
+The probability distribution is normalized to match the total effective area of the instrument, which allows us to go from counts to physical parameters.
 The matrix that encodes this information is 2 dimensions larger $(l,b)$ than the CDS and describes the transformation between image space and the CDS, taking into account the accurate response of the instrument.
 We build the response matrix through large MEGAlib simulations of an isotropic source.

 <img width="965" alt="Screen Shot 2022-10-16 at 11 05 26 PM" src="https://user-images.githubusercontent.com/33991471/196080645-6f1eecb9-a34a-489f-ae7c-79f43224ae32.png">